GeneroseRol/SIA/README.md

 I also believe this course will provide me with an opportunity to learn from practical examples that will help me to improve more and build more skills.
 I also expect to going through activities and  lessons that will make me/us gain a lot of knowledge.
 I hope to learn simple techniques and tools that can be applied in real-life projects.
 So that this can help me build confidence in solving technical challenges.

-All in all, I expect this subject to help me grow and improve my skills in problem-solving and critical thinking.
+All in all, I expect this course to help me grow and improve my skills in problem-solving and critical thinking.
 Also, I hope to be more confident in analyzing, designing, and understanding systems.
-I’m looking forward how this course will help me as i continue my IT journey.
+I’m looking forward how this course will benefit me as i continue the path i'm taking right now.